danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 In order to continue texpanding on spatial relationships, the entanglement of time and space is made apparent in this example by using the `rotate()` function that operates alongside other time-related syntax in `draw()`.
 There are a total of 9 ellipses (indicated as `let num=9;`), and each is separated from the next by 40 degrees (i.e 0.968 rad) which is derived from 360/9.
 A circle has 360 degrees and to rotate the ellipse over time, it requires the time element to calculate when, how, and where to move.
 This is how the function `frameCount()` works as it counts the number of frames displayed since the program started.[^ref] The line `let cir = 360/num*(frameCount%num);` illustrates the use of a *modulo* operation to find the remainder or the number that's left after it is divided by another value.
 As such, the value of the variable `cir` is limited to multiples of 40: 0, 40, 80, 120, 160, 240, 280 and 320.
 On the basis of the `cir` value, the program follows such a sequence over time to rotate one after the other, based on the original position, then repeats continuously.

 #### push() and pop()
-Functions of `push()` and `pop()` are commonly used to save the current style and restore settings respectively, e.g. style such as color and a setting such as rotate and translate.
+Functions of `push()` and `pop()` are commonly used to save the current style and restore settings respectively.
+Style as in color and setting as in rotate and translate.
 In the sample code, rotation is only applied to the centered ellipses when four lines at each side are fixed.[winnie: please check this] The following excerpt of code will help to explain:

 ```javascript
 function drawElements() {